Cloud Empires and the Platform as Private Sovereign

 The Book

-Cloud Empires: How Digital Platforms Are Overtaking the State and How We Can Regain Control was published by the MIT Press in September 2022, with a paperback edition in February 2024.
-MIT Press lists the hardcover at 296 pages, ISBN 9780262047227, and notes that the book was a 2023 PROSE Award finalist in Business, Finance, and Management.
+Cloud Empires: How Digital Platforms Are Overtaking the State and How We Can Regain Control was published by the MIT Press on September 27, 2022; MIT Press lists the hardcover at 296 pages, ISBN 9780262047227, and the paperback edition as published February 6, 2024, ISBN 9780262548380.
+The publisher also records the book as a 2023 PROSE Award finalist in Business, Finance, and Management.

-The book's recurring puzzle is simple: the internet was supposed to route around old institutions, but online commerce quickly rediscovered the need for institutional order.
+The recurring puzzle is simple: the internet was supposed to route around old institutions, but online commerce quickly rediscovered why institutions exist.
 Buyers needed fraud protection.
 Sellers needed reputation systems.
 App developers needed distribution and payment rails.
-Gig workers needed income, rankings, and dispute processes.
+Gig workers needed task allocation and dispute processes.
 Crowdfunding users needed trust.
-Each problem invited a platform to build rules, then enforce them.
+Each problem invited an operator to build order; each successful solution also created a new point from which that operator could govern.

 Current Context